 PARRAMATTA NSW 2124

-If the Commissioner receives an application for reconsideration that meets the requirements specified above, or the Commissioner decides to reconsider a decision on the Commissioner’s own initiative, the person who reconsiders the decision will either:
+If the Commissioner receives an application for reconsideration that meets the specified requirements, or the Commissioner decides to reconsider a decision on the Commissioner’s own initiative, the person who reconsiders the decision will either:

 The affected person will be notified of the reconsidered decision within:

-- 14 days after a request for reconsideration was received for a decision relating to the period of accreditation for a residential service or cancellation of registration as a quality assessor
+- 14 days after a request for reconsideration was received for a decision relating to the period of accreditation for a residential service or cancellation of registration as a quality assessor; or

 - 56 days after a request for reconsideration was received for a decision relating to a decision not to accredit or re-accredit, or revoke accreditation of a residential service.